-Major Broadband Project Strategies Program
+Major Broadband Project Strategies Program Round 2: Funding for GigReady Technical Assistance Program Participants

-Updated March 22, 2023
+March 1, 2023

 The West Virginia Department of Economic Development ("Department"), in coordination with the West Virginia Broadband Enhancement Council and the State Broadband Office, will administer this Major Broadband Project Strategies Program ("Program") to increase the availability of broadband services available to West Virginians.
-The Major Broadband Project Strategies Program (MBPS) Program is part of the West Virginia Broadband Investment Plan (WVBIP) and is designed for projects that can transform broadband availability across a significant part of West Virginia.
-The Program will fund larger scale projects designed to serve large numbers of Targeted addresses.
+This second round of the Major Broadband Project Strategies Program (MBPS) is part of the West Virginia Broadband Investment Plan (WVBIP) and is designed for projects that have received technical assistance through the GigReady program, first announced by the Department in 2021.
+MBPS grants will be available to private ISPs which have a partnership agreement with these communities.
+Changes to the program include: